 My cell phone alarm woke me up at five-thirty a.m.
 Being in an unfamiliar environment, I wanted to give myself some extra time to make it to the day’s first group session, which starts promptly at 8am.
-The staff had repeatedly warned me that they shut the door to group exactly at eight a.m. and they make absolutely no exceptions to let anyone in even if they arrive a fraction of a second after the door closes.
-I didn’t want to make a bad first impression by missing my first session of the day where I’m to officially meet all the other patients.
+The staff had repeatedly warned me that they shut the door to group exactly at eight a.m. and they make absolutely no exceptions to let anyone in even if they arrive a a second after the door closes.
+I didn’t want to make a bad first impression by missing my first session in which I’m to officially meet all the other patients.
 Suddenly I felt a familiar nervousness in my body that I couldn’t quite place.

 I take my tupperware container that holds my toiletries.
 I’m wearing my flip-flops to the bathroom with the shower stalls so that I can wear them in the shower.
 There’s no way I’m letting my bare feet touch the floor of these showers.
 One’s feet are the first body parts to enter one’s underwear and pants and therefore contaminated feet will contaminate the entire garment.